devowoney/glonet/HYDRA_README.md

 1. **Use composition**: Break configurations into reusable components
 2. **Name configurations clearly**: Use descriptive names for different variants
-3. **Document experiments**: Use the experiment configs for reproducible research
-4. **Version control**: Keep all configuration files in version control
+3. **Version control**: Keep all configuration files in version control
-5. **Test configurations**: Use the quick_test experiment to validate changes
+4. **Quick debug**: Use small model and fast config to check your modifications

 ## Troubleshooting